 - Think about contacting the other child's parents and address the issue between families.

-Learning how to handle bullying helps your child develop some essential conflict resolution skills.
+Learning the signs of bullying and how to handle bullying helps your child develop some essential conflict resolution skills.
 However, in some circumstances it just isn’t safe for your teenager to handle it on their own, or the person who bullied isn’t interested in changing their behaviour.
 If that’s the case, and the bullying is serious or has been going on for a while, involve their school, other parents or authorities if it’s appropriate.